pruthvishetty/pruthvishetty/README.md

 - I’m looking for help with/discussing about/learning more about:  🤔
-  * Best practices of building and scaling a Data Science team
+  * Best practices of building and deployment enterprise grade LLM applications.
-  * Streamlining ML workflows

 - I’m happy to collaborate on cool, open source Data Science/ML projects 😎
 - I do pro bono consulting with [Govt. of Karnataka](https://karnataka.gov.in/english) to help answer questions with data.
 I'm always open to volunteering opportunities for meaningful causes! 🤝